Kentucky Transportation Cabinet

 The Kentucky Transportation Cabinet (KYTC) is Kentucky's state-funded agency charged with building and maintaining federal highways and Kentucky state highways, as well as regulating other transportation related issues.

 The Transportation Cabinet is led by the Kentucky secretary of transportation, who is appointed by the governor of Kentucky.
-The current secretary is Jim Gray, who was appointed by Democratic Governor Andy Beshear.
+The current secretary is Rebecca Goodman, who was appointed by Democratic Governor Andy Beshear.

 The Kentucky Transportation Cabinet headquarters in Frankfort, Kentucky.

 KYTC maintains 63845 mi, or over 27600 mi, of roadways in the state.

 The KYTC mission statement is "To provide a safe, efficient, environmentally sound and fiscally responsible transportation system that delivers economic opportunity and enhances the quality of life in Kentucky."

 Organization

 The Transportation Cabinet is composed of four operating departments, headed by commissioners, and ten support offices, headed by executive directors.
 Those units are subdivided into divisions headed by directors.